Skip to Content

 When you look at your timetable, you will see the room number or code.
 It will begin with a building name or number, followed by the level in the building and then the room number.

 Buses are free for Manawatū campus students.
 Find out more about parking and transport at:

 We have lots of services to help you get the most out of your study at Massey University.
 The people are great and always ready to help you, so don't be shy.

-Massey has six student associations.
+Massey has seven student associations.
 The student associations provide leadership to the student body and are student advocates to the university and wider community.
 They also aim to make the student experience the best it can be.
 You can find out more about each association.

 When you study with Massey, you become part of our community.
 Like any community, there is a large network of information and support services available to students.